arsalanyaghoubi/BertForTokenClassification-using-keras-BeginnerFriendly/README.md

 # BertForTokenClassification-using-keras
 # Beginner friendly repo:
-It took me some time to come to a comprehensible and tidy model of Bert for token classification using keras;
-I decided to upload it to my github so that it may be helpful to you to learn Bert from scratch.
-Basic information on Bert and transformers can be find in my other repostory on BertForSequenceClassification which ,definitely, worth a glimps. in my code I have written some detailed and basic informations regarding  each line to make the process of learning like a piece of cake.
+It took me a while to create a clean and understandable Bert model for token classification using Keras.
+I've decided to share it on my GitHub repository, hoping it will assist you in learning Bert from the ground up.
+You can also find fundamental information about Bert and transformers in my other repository, specifically in the "BertForSequenceClassification" section, which is definitely worth checking out.
+In my code, I've provided detailed explanations for each line to make the learning process as easy as pie.